The legal basis for accounting is the Commercial Code (HGB).

 Auditing, disclosure and publication

-Large and medium-sized corporations must have their financial statements, including the underlying accounts, reviewed by an auditor.
+Large and medium-sized companies have to have their annual accounts, including bookkeeping, checked by an annual auditor.
 The auditor checks that the statutory rules have been complied with and that there are no irregularities in presentation of the company’s assets, financial or earnings position.

-Corporations and the equivalent commercial partnerships without a natural person as a personally liable shareholder (e.g. GmbH & Co KG) must submit their annual accounts electronically for publication in the electronic Federal Gazette (Bundesanzeiger) and have them published no later than twelve months after the end of the financial year.
+Corporations and the equivalent commercial partnerships without a natural person as a personally liable shareholder (e.g. GmbH & Co KG) must submit their annual accounts no later than twelve months after the end of the financial year electronically to the Federal Gazette (Bundesanzeiger) and have them published.

 Alongside the online academy run by the Chambers of Industry and Commerce, courses and further training in bookkeeping are available from many other sources.